renproject/swapperd/adapters/atoms/btc/README.md

 `bitcoin-cli stop`

-4. Updated the Bitcoin config to use the Bitcoin Testnet
+4. Update the Bitcoin config to use the Bitcoin Testnet

 ```sh
 echo "